I-Am-Nicholas/metaHumanDB/README.md

   - ng serve --open

-  A local version of Meta-Human Database will open in your browser at location http://localhost:4200/.
+  A local version of Meta-Human Database will open in your browser at http://localhost:4200/.

   For the live/deployed version of the application: